I Love (EP)

-I Love is the fifth Korean extended play (seventh overall) by South Korean girl group (G)I-dle.
+I Love (stylized in sentence case) is the fifth Korean extended play (seventh overall) by South Korean girl group (G)I-dle.
 It was released digitally on October 17, 2022, and physically on October 18, 2022, by Cube Entertainment.
 It consists of three physical versions: Born, Act, and X-file.
-There is also a jewel case for this album that consists of 5 different versions, which are the names of the members - Soyeon, Shuhua, Yuqi, Minnie and Miyeon.
 The EP contains six tracks, including the lead single "Nxde".
-The album talks about love and contains various kinds of love, and has many different emotions.
-The tracks in the EP are listed in reverse as it narrates the process of love starting with track 6 of someone experiencing love to track 1 of loving themselves.
+The EP discusses various kinds of love and emotions of a person who is looking for real love – ultimately loving themselves.
+The tracks in the EP are listed in reverse as it narrates the process of love, starting with track 6 of someone experiencing love for the first time to track 1 of loving themselves.
 The EP took the form of vintage Hollywood-inspired concept.

-The group retains its reputation as a "self-made" idol group by having three members participate in the lyrics and composition of all six tracks.
-Leader Soyeon composed and arranged the title track and wrote every song on the project.
-Meanwhile, Minnie and Yuqi composed the rest of the four tracks on I Love.
+The group retains its reputation as a "self-made" idol group by having three members participate in the lyrics and composition and arrangement of all six tracks.
+Leader Soyeon composed and arranged the title track and heavily participated in the writing process of every song on the project.
+Meanwhile, Minnie and Yuqi composed four of the tracks on I Love, with Minnie having writing credits for two of them.
+The EP also keeps the group's consistency with the 'I' theme, following I Never Die (2022).
+Commercially, the album debuted at number one on the Circle Chart with over 500,000 copies.